enarjord/passivbot/docs/configuration.md

 !!!
 Info
     In order to use this functionality, make sure you enable `Universal Transfer` on your API key.<br/>
     This functionality is currently only supported on **Binance**

+## Limit wallet balance used

+To make the bot even safer then a good config already makes it, you may choose to limit the amount of total wallet balance to be used by the bot.
+Since the bot opens positions in cross mode, this will give your bot an extra buffer in case of unforeseen extreme volatility in the market.

+To limit the bot to only use a certain percentage of the entire wallet balance, you can set the parameter `cross_wallet_pct`.
+If not set, the parameters defaults to `1.0`, meaning the bot will be allowed to utilize the entire wallet for opening positions.
+For example, when you set the value to `0.1`, the bot will only utilize 10% of the total wallet balance.